aynzad/hstabbr/README.md

 ## Disclaimer

-This is an engineering unofficial project!
+This is an engineering unofficial project to explore new trends, just have fun

 ## License